Formalities for selling a used boat, who does what ?

 • Original purchase invoice

-• Original of the written declaration of compliance with European safety requirements issued by the boat builder
+• Original written declaration of compliance with European safety requirements issued by the boat builder

 • Photocopy of your passport or national identity card.